UPDATED: February 2018

 In order to provide the most comprehensive overview possible, I have broken this review down into the following three sections:

 - Product Information – In-depth look at information that I have gathered from several sources.

 - My Personal Experience – A walk through of my experience using the GMSS.

 - Product Recommendation – A recommendation based on my experience.

 Feel free to browse through any or all sections to learn more about the GMSS.
 In addition, you may also want to check out some of the other snoring mouthpiece reviews that I have completed in the past.

 How Does The GMSS Work?

 While Mandibular Advancement Devices currently dominate the anti-snoring device market, a newer type of product classified as a Tongue Stabilizing Device or TSD is beginning to consume an increasingly large portion of the market share.
 One such device is the Good Morning Snore Solution.
 Like other TSD’s, this one works by using a suction bulb to pull the tip of the tongue forward where it remains while you sleep.
 The theory is that the tongue actually relaxes while sleeping, creating a blockage in the airway and causing snoring.
-Like the MAD, this device is also effective at treating snoring.
-The company even goes as far as saying that it is effective at treating mild to moderate sleep apena in some cases.
+Like the MAD, this device is also effectively treats snoring.
+The company even goes as far as saying that it is effective at treating mild to moderate sleep apnea in some cases.